puniverse/capsule/README.md

 The application's ID can be overridden by the `capsule.app.id` system property, if defined when launching the capsule, as in `java -Dcapsule.app.id=my_old_app -jar app.jar`

-### Java Version
+### Selecting Java Runtime

 Two manifest attributes determine which Java installation Capsule will use to launch the application. `Min-Java-Version` (e.g. `1.7.0_50` or `1.8.0`) is the lowest Java version to use, while `Java-Version` (e.g. `1.6`) is the highest *major* Java version to use.
 One, both, or neither of these attributes may be specified in the manifest.

 First, Capsule will test the current JVM (used to launch the capsule) against `Min-Java-Version` and `Java-Version` (if they're specified).
 If the version of the current JVM matches the requested range, it will be used to launch the application.
 If not, Capsule will search for other JVM installations, and use the one with the highest version that matches the requested range.
 If no matching installation is found, the capsule will fail to launch.

+If the `JDK-Required` attribute is set to `true`, Capsule will only select JDK installations.

-Whatever the `Min-Java-Version` or `Java-Version` attributes specify, launching the capsule with the `capsule.java.home` system property, will use whatever Java installation is specified by the property, for example: `java -Dcapsule.java.home=/Library/Java/JavaVirtualMachines/jdk1.8.0.jdk/Contents/Home -jar app.jar`.
+Whatever the `Min-Java-Version`, `Java-Version`, or `JDK-Required` attributes specify, launching the capsule with the `capsule.java.home` system property, will use whatever Java installation is specified by the property, for example: `java -Dcapsule.java.home=/Library/Java/JavaVirtualMachines/jdk1.8.0.jdk/Contents/Home -jar app.jar`.

 Running `java -Dcapsule.jvms -jar app.jar` will list all Java installations Capsule can find, and then quit without launching the app.